Martin Short: 2010–2019: Stand-up tour with Steve Martin

 Short voiced the Cat in the Hat in the animated TV series The Cat in the Hat Knows a Lot About That!, which aired from 2010 to 2013.
 He later voiced the character in a number of related TV specials in 2014 and 2016.
 He shot a new comedy special for television in Toronto in September 2011.
-The special, I, Martin Short, Goes Home follows his return to his native Hamilton, Ontario and has a cast that includes Eugene Levy, Andrea Martin, Joe Flaherty, and Fred Willard.
+The special, I, Martin Short, Goes Home, follows his return to his native Hamilton, Ontario, and has a cast that includes Eugene Levy, Andrea Martin, Joe Flaherty, and Fred Willard.
 The special aired on CBC Television on April 3, 2012, and garnered Short a nomination for Best Lead Actor in a Comedy Program or Series at the 1st Canadian Screen Awards.
-In 2011, Short joined the cast of How I Met Your Mother for its seventh season, playing Marshall's manic boss and was a judge on the first season of Canada's Got Talent (2012).
+In 2011, Short joined the cast of How I Met Your Mother for its seventh season, playing Marshall's manic boss, and was a judge on the first season of Canada's Got Talent (2012).

-He, along with Steve Martin and Chevy Chase appeared on an episode of Saturday Night Live as part of the "Five-Timers Club", on March 9, 2013, which included those actors who had hosted the show five or more times.
-However, Short appeared as a waiter, as he had only hosted three times.
+Short, Steve Martin, and Chevy Chase appeared on an episode of Saturday Night Live as part of the "Five-Timers Club", on March 9, 2013, which included those actors who had hosted the show five or more times.
+Short appeared as a waiter, as he had only hosted three times.

 Short has continued to tour in his one-man show, which features many of his best-loved characters and sketches.
-In addition to Fame Becomes Me, some titles that Short has used for his one-man show include Stroke Me Lady Fame, If I'd Saved, I Wouldn't Be Here, and Sunday in the Park with George Michael.
+In addition to Fame Becomes Me, some titles Short has used for his show include Stroke Me Lady Fame, If I'd Saved, I Wouldn't Be Here, and Sunday in the Park with George Michael.
 Short's memoir, covering his 40-year career in show business, I Must Say: My Life as a Humble Comedy Legend, was released on November 4, 2014.

 From 2014 to 2015, he starred in the Fox sitcom Mulaney, as Lou Cannon, a game show host and boss of the title character John Mulaney.
-In 2015, he returned to Broadway replacing Nathan Lane in the Terrence McNally comedic play It's Only a Play.
+In 2015, he returned to Broadway, replacing Nathan Lane in the Terrence McNally comedic play It's Only a Play.
 On May 31, 2016, Short debuted a new variety show on NBC, Maya & Marty, which also starred Maya Rudolph.

 Since 2015, Short has toured with the comedian Steve Martin.
 Together their tours have included A Very Stupid Conversation in 2015, An Evening You Will Forget for the Rest of Your Life in 2017, and The Funniest Show in Town at the Moment in 2021.
-Their 2017 tour was filmed for Netflix as a special and was nominated for four Primetime Emmy Awards and a Directors Guild of America Award nomination.
+Their 2017 tour was filmed for Netflix as a special and was nominated for four Primetime Emmy Awards and a Directors Guild of America Award.